strangerstudios/restrict-with-stripe/readme.txt

 `add_action( 'rwstripe_connect_in_test_mode', '__return_true' );`

 == Changelog ==
+= 1.0.9 - 2023-06-09 =
+* ENHANCEMENT: Added a new filter `rwstripe_checkout_session_params` to allow developers to modify the parameters sent to Stripe Checkout.
+* ENHANCEMENT: Added a new filter `rwstripe_format_price` to allow developers to modify how product prices are displayed.
+* ENHANCEMENT: Added a new filter `rwstripe_restricted_content_message` to allow developers to modify the "purchase product" box.

 = 1.0.8 - 2023-06-08 =
 * ENHANCEMENT: Changing `the_content` filter priority to 15 to allow other plugins to run before the content is restricted.
 Adds compatibility with plugins like Elementor.